Social-Evolution-and-Behavior/anTraX/docs/hpc.md

 We recommend using a conda environemnt to setup anTraX on HPC, as it enables installation of several packages such as [ffmpeg](https://anaconda.org/conda-forge/ffmpeg).
 If some pckages are still missing and are not available in conda, work with your system administrator to find a solution.

-If you plan on using DeepLabCut, install it into the python environment, and set it to 'light mode'  in  `~/.profile`:
+If you plan on using DeepLabCut, install it into the python environment, and set it to 'light mode'  in  the bash profile file:

 ```bash
 export DLClight=True